 → tasks with Xs

-→ tasks with nothing
+→ unmarked tasks

 Why this way?

 Sorting marked tasks into groups: this can be done any way you want, I just broke it down like this to facilitate the prioritization and go by chunks.
 We didn’t follow this strictly, but it was helpful to discuss, say, “cards that have 3, 4, 5 dots on them” in one group and prioritize those and then move on to the next level.
-(Note: there were times when a card that only had one or two dots on it was bumped up to the top in the discussion round, so this shouldn’t be followed strictly – it has to be considered in context.)
+(Note: there were times when a card that only had one or two dots got bumped up to the top in the discussion round, so this shouldn’t be followed strictly – it has to be considered in context.)

-Step 5: Run the workshops!
+Step 5: Run the Product Roadmap workshops!

 Step 7.0: Present to the team, Finalize, Celebrate, and Start using it 🚀

-So what do I think in retrospect?
+So, what do I think in retrospect?

 Written by Allie Whitefleet, Product Manager at Bridge for Billions